 Sending a test downlink frame

-You may send a downlink frame to the device in two different ways:
+You can send a downlink frame to the device in two different ways:

 From the Device details' panel